Ptolemy XII Auletes: Background and early life

 Ptolemy XII was the oldest son of Ptolemy IX.
 The identity of his mother is uncertain.
-Ptolemy IX was married twice, to his sister Cleopatra IV from around 119 BC until he was forced to divorce her in 115 BC, and secondly to another sister, Cleopatra Selene, from 115 BC until he abandoned her during his flight from Alexandria in 107 BC.
-However, Cicero and other ancient sources refer to Ptolemy XII as an illegitimate son; Pompeius Trogus called him a "nothos" (bastard), while Pausanias wrote that Ptolemy IX had no legitimate sons at all.
+Ptolemy IX was married twice, to his sisters Cleopatra IV and Cleopatra Selene.
+He married Cleopatra IV around 119 BC, and their mother Cleopatra III forced them to divorce in 115 BC.
+Ptolemy IX then married Cleopatra Selene, but abandoned her during his flight from Alexandria in 107 BC.
+Cicero and other ancient sources refer to Ptolemy XII as an illegitimate son; Pompeius Trogus called him a "nothos" (bastard), while Pausanias wrote that Ptolemy IX had no legitimate sons at all.
 Some scholars have therefore proposed that his mother was a concubine – if so, probably an Alexandrian Greek.
 It had been speculated by Werner Huß that Ptolemy XII's mother was an unknown woman belonging to the Egyptian elite, based upon a speculated earlier marriage between Psenptais II, high priest of Ptah, and a certain "Berenice", once argued to possibly be a daughter of Ptolemy VIII.
 However, the speculation of this marriage was refuted by Egyptologist Wendy Cheshire.
 (Note: Lefkowitz (1997) rejects the notion of an Egyptian mother for Ptolemy XII, with some writers speculating that would be why Cleopatra spoke Egyptian.
 Lefkowitz notes, however, that if Cleopatra's paternal grandmother had been Egyptian, it would have been more likely Ptolemy XII was the first speaker of the Egyptian language, instead of his daughter Cleopatra.)
 Chris Bennett argues that Ptolemy XII's mother was Cleopatra IV and that he was considered illegitimate simply because she had never been co-regent.
 This theory is endorsed by the historian Adrian Goldsworthy.